-EDUC-K 500 Topical Workshop in Special Education (3 cr)
+EDUC-K500 Topical Workshop in Special Education: variable title (3 cr)

-EDUC-K 505 Intro to Special Education for Elementary Students (3 cr)
+EDUC-K505 Introduction to Special Education for Graduate Students (3 cr)

 This course is designed to provide an overview of various types of assistive technology which can benefit students with disabilities.
 How to best match students’ needs with assistive technology and how to provide assistive technology as an accommodation in students’ IEPs will also be investigated.